santoshtechwiz/codeguru.github.io/_drafts/asp.net/serilog-configuration.md

 [Message template](https://www.blogger.com/blog/post/edit/6673695286148904603/4366762326115193244#)
 [How to override the log level](https://www.blogger.com/blog/post/edit/6673695286148904603/4366762326115193244#)

 This blog I will show you how to configure `Serilog` in asp.net core application.
-Logging is very important in any applications by using logging we can easily troubeshoot the pro
+Logging is very important in any applications by using logging we can easily troubeshoot the production issue.
+ASP.NET core already provided the logging features but this blog we will discuss `Serilog` which is very popular logging framework of .net core application

 ## What is SeriLog